EmoryHPC/practical-data-science/README.md

 Ethical responsibility.
 Context sensitivity demands attention to fairness, justice, and inclusivity—values advanced by open access to research and data.

-Thus, Practical Data Science is not simply a methodological stance but a call to embed pragmatist principles into the open science movement.
+Thus, Practical Data Science is also a call to embed pragmatist principles into the open science movement.
 The openness of data, code, and methods creates the very feedback loops pragmatism benefits from.

 ### How to Approach a Problem, Pragmatically